UoB-HPC/SimEng/docs/sphinx/user/configuring_simeng.rst

 Register-set
 ------------

 The number of physical registers, of each type, to be used under the register renaming scheme.
-These types include:
+The register types supported are ISA dependent.
+The types available for each supported ISA are as followed:

+AArch64

-GeneralPurpose-Count
+- GeneralPurpose-Count
     The number of physical general-purpose registers.

-FloatingPoint/SVE-Count
+- FloatingPoint/SVE-Count
     The number of physical floating point registers.
 Also considered as the number of Arm SVE extension ``z`` registers where appropriate.

-Predicate-Count (Optional)
+- Predicate-Count (Optional)
     The number of physical Arm SVE extension predicate registers.

-Conditional-Count
+- Conditional-Count
     The number of physical status/flag/conditional-code registers.

-Matrix-Count
+- Matrix-Count (Optional)
     The number of physical ``za`` SME registers.

+RISC-V

+- GeneralPurpose-Count
+    The number of physical general-purpose registers.

+- FloatingPoint-Count
+    The number of physical floating point registers.

 Pipeline-widths
 ---------------